LAW ENFORCEMENT FAQ

 No, but it must be completed before HTC's Law Enforcement program can sign off for the POST licensing exam.
 Certification does not have to be current.

-What is proof of EMR certification?
+What is proof of EMR completion?

 How and when will I know if I have been accepted into HTC's Professional Peace Officer Education Program?